lyellick/ws-sensor-extension/policy.md

 Effective Date: [Insert Date]

 Your privacy is important to us.
-This privacy policy explains how we collect, use, and protect your data when you use our Chrome extension, [Extension Name].
+This privacy policy explains how we collect, use, and protect your data when you use our Chrome extension.

 ## Information We Collect